Welcome to today's edition of the Rush 24-7 podcast.

 And that's not out of the realm of possibility because these people are delusional and they are deranged.

-And they their their sole reason for existence has been to get out of a rock and secure U.S. defeat.
+And their sole reason for existence has been to get out of Iraq and secure U.S. defeat.

 And they've been told by their elected Democrats that that's exactly what the Democrats are going to do.